 The negative thermo-optic coefficient dn / dT leads to a defocusing thermal lens, which may be approximately compensated by the focusing lens from bulging of the end faces, if a suitable design is chosen.
 Nd:YLF lasers can be diode-pumped or lamp-pumped.
 Compared with Nd:YAG (→ YAG lasers), Nd:YLF has a lower thermal conductivity, but nevertheless exhibits weaker thermal distortions (due to the weakly negative dn / dT), thus allows a better beam quality, has significantly anisotropic thermal expansion and a lower fracture resistance (limiting the output power), and a longer upper-state lifetime (which is favorable for, e.g., diode-pumped Q-switched lasers with high pulse energy).
 Another remarkable feature is the high UV transparency, which is favorable for pumping with xenon flashlamps.

-See also: YAG lasers, vanadate lasers, laser crystals, neodymium-doped gain media, rare-earth-doped gain media, solid-state lasers, polarization of laser emission
+See also: YAG lasers, vanadate lasers, laser crystals, neodymium-doped gain media, rare-earth-doped gain media, solid-state lasers, polarization of light

 If you like this article, share it with your friends and colleagues, e.g. via social media: